natenka/pyneng-book-en/docs/source/book/03_start/ipython.rst

 print()
 ^^^^^^^

 Function ``print()`` displays information on a standard output (current terminal screen).
-If you want to get a string, you should place it in quotation marks (double or single).
-If you want to derive, for example, a computation result or just a number, quotes are not needed:
+If you want to get a string, you should place it in quotes(double or single).
+If you want to get, for example, a computation result or just a number, quotes are not needed:

 .. code:: python